Chapter 8 : Bitter Hopes

 Hermione shook her head.
 “We’ll need to have our plans ready for after Bill’s wedding, just like we planned before the attack.”

 A look of despair crossed over Ron’s face before he nodded.
-“OK.
-When?”
+“Alright, when?”

 Delicate fingers cracked open the Ministry Seal, carefully opening the heavy vanilla-colored envelope.
 Inside was a simple card with a short, handwritten note.

 “I am hoping this note finds you well.
 It is not every day that you turn seventeen.
-Happy Birthday.”
+Happy Birthday, From Minister Scrimgeour”

 Previous Chapter Next Chapter